-VII.
-Authorizations:

-- a. of person to certify payrolls; - b. of contracts for student services (such as health, cafeteria), and tuition contracts, when necessary; - c. to establish petty cash funds (and to set amount of such funds); - d. to designate authorized signatures on checks; - e. of Board and district memberships in professional organizations; - f. to offer school district employee and officer indemnification under Public Officer's Law §18; - g. of positions entitled to use district-owned cell phones; - h. of Board representative(s) for appointing Impartial Hearing Officers; and - i. of Superintendent of Schools to approve budget transfers, and the monetary limits of such transfers.
+- VII.
+Authorizations: - a. of person to certify payrolls; - b. of contracts for student services (such as health, cafeteria), and tuition contracts, when necessary; - c. of attendance at conferences, conventions, workshops, etc., with designated expenses; - d. to establish petty cash funds (and to set amount of such funds); - e. to designate authorized signatures on checks; - f. of Board and district memberships in professional organizations; - g. to offer school district employee and officer indemnification under Public Officer's Law §18; - h. of positions entitled to use district-owned cell phones and credit cards; - i. of Board representative(s) for appointing Impartial Hearing Officers; and - j. of Superintendent of Schools to approve budget transfers, and the monetary limits of such transfers.